Link Search Menu Expand Document

 • test-retest reliability (are individuals likely to give the same answers at different times); and

-• external validity (roughly, are subjects’ answers on other questionnaires correlated with the conceptually related foundations?).
+• predictive power (roughly, are subjects’ answers on other questionnaires correlated with the conceptually related foundations?).

-The original Moral Foundations Questionnaire exhibits all these features, and passes tests of internal validity in various countries (Graham et al., 2011; Yilmaz, Harma, Bahçekapili, & Cesur, 2016).
-However, Iurino & Saucier (2020) collected new samples across 27 countries but ‘we were not able to replicate Graham et al.’s (2011) results indicating that a five-factor model is a suitable approach to modelling the moral foundations’ (p.
+One problem is internal validity.
+Although MFQ-1 did pass tests of internal validity in various countries (Graham et al., 2011; Yilmaz, Harma, Bahçekapili, & Cesur, 2016), there were several exceptions.
+Iurino & Saucier (2020) collected new samples across 27 countries but ‘we were not able to replicate Graham et al.’s (2011) results indicating that a five-factor model is a suitable approach to modelling the moral foundations’ (p.
 6).
 Relatedly, Harper & Rhodes (2021) failed to find the five factor structure in a sample from the UK.

+The second is a failure to demonstrate measurement invariance.
+Without measurment invariance, we are not justified in using a questionnaire to compare two groups.
 We are particularly interested in one kind of measurement invariance, scalar invariance, as this would justify using the Moral Foundations Questionnaire to compare mean scores on a foundation.[2]
-That is, it would justify us in drawing conclusions like ‘conservatives put more weight on purity than liberals’.
-Unfortunately attempts to establish scalar invariance have been unsuccessful (Davis et al., 2016; Doğruyol, Alper, & Yilmaz, 2019; Davis, Dooley, Hook, Choe, & McElroy, 2017; Iurino & Saucier, 2020, p.
+That is, it would justify us in drawing conclusions like ‘conservatives put more weight on purity than liberals’.[3]
+Attempts to establish the scalar invariance of MFQ-1 have been unsuccessful (Davis et al., 2016; Doğruyol, Alper, & Yilmaz, 2019; Davis, Dooley, Hook, Choe, & McElroy, 2017; Iurino & Saucier, 2020, p.
 Table 4).
-One good illustration of this is a failed attempt to compare US and Iranian participants:
+One illustration of this is a failed attempt to compare US and Iranian participants:

 ‘Iranians and Americans do not interpret MFQ items in nearly similar ways, [...] means cannot be meaningfully compared.’
 (Atari, Graham, & Dehghani, 2020, p.
 373)